fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 The upward path was a layer of loose stone, thin at times, it snaked left and right and our buggy kicked and rocked as we tried to force it up the hill.
 We put Conway in the carrier and Sam marched on ahead while I carried all the bags and struggled with the three-wheeled city stroller.
 “Yes, I’m fine”.

+{% figure mali-losinj-37.jpg portrait %}
+Samantha with Conway in carrier
+{% endfigure %}

 Eventually the path evened out and turned to gravel and the last stretch up to the top was easy.
 We parked the buggy by the fort and found a bench with views out to the horizon for our picnic.

 Four Germans joined us at the summit, they attached GoPros to trees and recorded time lapse videos of the sun falling into the sea.